Making the world a little bit better

 The climate crisis is the biggest challenge facing our generation.
 Doctors play a crucial role in this by providing medical assistance to climate change induced health problems, and are multipliers of climate change education.
 As a company dedicated to making it easier for doctor’s to provide the best possible care, we must do our part.

 Since 2021, we have begun to offset our company-wide carbon emissions.
-The goal is to become a carbon neutral company by 2022 and, when we are profitable, offset all of the carbon emissions AMBOSS has created since its founding in 2012.
+The goal is to become a carbon neutral company and, when we are profitable, offset all of the carbon emissions AMBOSS has created since its founding in 2012.

 Founded by Dr. Sujit K. Brahmochary, the Indian Institute for Mother and Child (IIMC) provides medical care, improves education for children, and promotes financial independence, particularly for women.
 It has been offering assistance to one of the most underserved regions of India since 1989.